 The drag-and-drop option makes designing easier, and you can create the desired storage within hours by eliminating and adding the elements to your website.

-You can also use your brand pallet to customize the colors and fonts on your website and add your brand logo.
+You can also use your brand palette to customize the colors and fonts on your website and add your brand logo.

 - Add key pages to your store